qlik-oss/core-website/docs/docs/services/qix-engine/access-control.md

 ## Engine configuration for ABAC

-The following section provides examples on how to enable ABAC.
+The following section provides an example on how to enable ABAC, and how to set the path to the _Allow_ and _Deny_ rules lists.

 ### ABAC-related command-line switches